 Remember that LLCs sometimes are tested instead of Corporations!
 Many of the same principles that apply to Corporations or Partnerships apply to LLCs.
 The most common issues in LLC questions are piercing the LLC veil and fiduciary duties.

-- Piercing the LLC or corporate veil: Generally, a plaintiff must show that shareholders of the corporation or members of an LLC abused the privilege of incorporating and fairness requires holding them liable.
-The plaintiff can pierce the LLC veil if it can show undercapitalization of the business, failing to follow formalities, commingling of assets, etc.
+- Piercing the LLC or corporate veil: Generally, a plaintiff must show that shareholders of the corporation or members of an LLC abused the privilege of incorporating, and fairness requires holding them liable.
+The plaintiff can pierce the veil if it can show undercapitalization of the business, failing to follow formalities, commingling of assets, etc.

 3. Be aware of Corporations and LLCs basics

 Many examinees struggle with the basic principles of Corporations and LLCs.
 If you do not understand basic principles (like the role of directors and the role of shareholders) then you will find it very hard to memorize the law.
 Further, even if you are able to memorize the law, you will have a hard time applying it to fact patterns.

 So, it is a good idea to get the basics down first!

 - Directors manage the corporation.
 Thus, they meet regularly.
 Directors must vote responsibly, so they cannot vote by proxy or voting agreement.
 (Their judgment should not be unfairly affected by a proxy or voting agreement!).
 The business-judgment rule applies, and directors are presumed to act reasonably.